ubbn/spring-fundamental/sample/README.md

 # Sample Project
-It is simple java project with maven build manager
+It is a simple java maven project

 ## Description
-However, it doesn't use any dependency injector like Spring, therefore it is:
+It doesn't use any dependency injector like Spring, therefore it is:
 - Tightly coupled
 - Not testable
 - Not reusable as with hard configuration in the code